Bell-Apps/Regressor/README.md

       {
         "url": "http://www.bellhelmets.com/",
         "label": "homepage",
-        "removeSelectors": [".header-banner"],   // remove elements that are not static on refresh such as adverts "viewports": [{"height": 2400, "width": 1024, "label": "large"}], "cookies": [
+        "cropToSelector": ".flickity-slider", // crop the screenshot to a specific selector "removeSelectors": [".header-banner"],   // remove elements that are not static on refresh such as adverts "viewports": [{"height": 2400, "width": 1024, "label": "large"}], "cookies": [